-Sons for the Return Home tells the story of a Romeo and Juliet romance between students Sione, a NZ-raised Samoan, and Sarah, a middle class palagi.
+Sons for the Return Home tells the story of a Romeo and Juliet romance between two students: Sione (Uelesi Petaia), a New Zealand-raised Samoan, and Sarah (Fiona Lindsay), a middle class palagi.
 Director Paul Maunder shifts between time and setting (London, Wellington, Samoa) in adapting Albert Wendt's landmark 1973 novel.
-Sons was the first feature film attentive to Samoan experience in NZ — alongside themes of identity, racism and social and sexual consciousness.
-In this excerpt Sione meets Sarah's parents, and his tin'a has him scrubbing their Newtown pavement prior to Sarah's reciprocal visit.
+Sons was the first feature film involving the Samoan experience in New Zealand — alongside themes of identity, racism and social and sexual consciousness.
+In this excerpt, Sione meets Sarah's parents, and his tin'a has him scrubbing their Newtown pavement before Sarah's visit.

 Sons is often funny, often sharp in its insights, welcomely serious in intention and complex in its working out of a tangle of related questions — an important film.– Listener reviewer Tom McWilliams, 3 November 1979